English ▼

 FormatText

-ToolsDAE Converters, 3D Model Voxelizer, Create DAE Animation, Text to DAE, View DAE
+ToolsDAE Converters, 3D Model Voxelizer, Create DAE Animation, DAE Asset Extractor, Text to DAE, DAE Viewer

 Description

-DAE files are a text/XML based file format containing 3D geometric information used to describe 3D objects and meshes such as vertices, faces, animations, materials, camera/lighting elements and other related metadata.
-The format has widespread usage and support with applications such as Blender and MeshLab being able to read and write to the format.
+DAE files are a text/XML-based file format containing 3D geometric information used to describe 3D objects and meshes such as vertices, faces, animations, materials, camera/lighting elements, and other related metadata.
+The format has widespread usage and support, with applications such as Blender and MeshLab being able to read and write to it.

 DAE Notes